d3plus/d3plus-hierarchy/example/pie-chart-multigrouping.md

   {"Group": "Restaurant", "Sub-Group": "Full-Service Restaurant", "Number of Food Stores": 120, year: 2018}
 ];
 ```
-We can create a simple Pie Chart by passing an array of 2 keys to groupBy property:
+We can create a Pie Chart by passing an array of 2 keys to the groupBy property:

 ```js
 var myChart = new d3plus.Pie()